-Barbour follows exactly what Publications indicated would be protected by copyright: recipes with fluff.
-The bare bones recipes, those without anecdotes or "substantial literary expression," are not copyrightable, but recipes that contain expressive commentary may be copyrightable.
+Barbour follows exactly what Publications indicated would be protected by copyright-recipes with fluff.
+The bare bones recipes-recipes without anecdotes or "substantial literary expression"-are not copyrightable, but recipes that contain expressive commentary may be copyrightable.
 This analysis by the courts makes it difficult to copyright recipes that are not contained in cookbooks, however, and meant to be sold to a wide audience.
-For instance, if a restaurant has a signature dish that is a crowd-pleaser, but the restaurant does not publish a cookbook, the restaurant may not be able to copyright that recipe, and it may not want to copyright it because the restaurant would have to publish its "secret" recipe.
-Presumably, the recipe would be written down in the form of a list of ingredients and the steps that would be necessary to make the dish, and it would not include anecdotes or substantial literary expression.
-In such a case, that recipe likely would not be copyrightable.
+For instance, if a restaurant has a signature dish that is a crowd-pleaser, but the restaurant does not publish a cookbook, the restaurant may not be able to copyright that recipe, and may not want to as it would have to publish its "secret" recipe.
+Presumably, the recipe is written down in the form of a list of ingredients and the steps to make the dish, and does not include anecdotes or substantial literary expression.
+In such a case, that recipe likely is not copyrightable.

 Even when a restaurant's signature dish is copyrightable, business issues arise.
-If a restaurant has a signature dish and publishes a cookbook with enough "fluff," the recipes themselves may be protected by copyright, but what good is that copyright?
+If a restaurant has a signature dish and publishes a cookbook with enough "fluff", the recipes themselves may be protected by copyright, but what good is that copyright?
 The recipes will be public and open for all to see.
-It will be nearly impossible to know if and when restaurants around the country put that recipe on their own menus.
-The solution to these business concerns is found not in copyright but in trade secret law.
+It will be near impossible to know if and when restaurants around the country put that recipe on their own menus.
+The solution to these business concerns is found not in copyright, but trade secret law.